 Edit the project, description, tags, start & stop times, and duration for your time entries.

-In Shortcuts or with Siri, start time entries, add time entries, check times tracked, check the current time entry, stop the current time entry, and more.
+On iPhone and iPad in Shortcuts or with Siri, start time entries, add time entries, check times tracked, check the current time entry, stop the current time entry, and more.

-Timery includes three customizable iOS 14 widgets.
+Timery includes three customizable widgets.
 Start saved timers from a customizable grid, view your current running time entry, and view your time tracked today or this week with various parameters to customize what is reported on (like a single project or client) and how it is displayed (like by project, by tag, or by day).

 More things in Timery to help you track your time.
 Whatever projects you’re tracking your time for, I hope you have a good time tracking with Timery.